Siryu/MutexBuffer/README.md

 # MutexBuffer
 Allow for a single mutex to have a buffer that allows for more than one lock

+This allows for a certain number of go routines to access the code at a time

 ## How to Use
 ```go